-- (1) "Day" means a calendar day. - (2) "Department" means the Department of Labor and Industry. - (3) "Expiration of registration" means the registration was not timely renewed and is no longer active due to the passage of time. - (4) "Home inspection business" means a sole proprietorship, a partnership, a limited liability company, a corporation, or any other business entity, which is required by law to register with the department before being able to lawfully perform home inspection for others. - (5) "Home inspection work" means the same as "home inspection" as provided by 39-9-102, MCA. - (6) "Home inspection worker" means an individual who has demonstrated to the department that the individual is qualified to perform home inspection work. - (7) "ICEC" means the independent contractor exemption certificate issued by the department pursuant to 39-71-417, MCA. - (8) "Initial application" means the first time a home inspection business applies to the department for registration as a home inspector. - (9) "Registration" means the status held by a home inspection business after the home inspection business has successfully registered with the department. - (10) "Reinstatement of registration" means reactivation of a non-expired registration, following suspension of the registration by the department. - (11) "Renewal application" means an application by a registered home inspector to be registered for an additional two-year period after the home inspector has been properly registered via an initial application. - (12) "Roster" means the list of home inspection workers who have been identified by the home inspection business as employees.
-The roster may include an individual who is separately registered in their individual capacity as a home inspection business as provided by ARM 24.33.421, but who is authorized to work under the registration name and number of the registrant.

-(13) "Suspension of registration" means the registration is no longer active as the result of an action taken by the department in response to conduct of the registrant.
+- (1) "Day" means a calendar day. - (2) Expiration of registration" means the registration was not timely renewed and is no longer active due to the passage of time. - (3) "Home inspection worker" means an individual who has demonstrated to the department that the individual is qualified to perform home inspection work. - (4) "Initial application" means the first time a home inspection business applies to the department for registration as a home inspector. - (5) "Registration" means the status held by a home inspection business after the home inspection business has successfully registered with the department. - (6) "Reinstatement of registration" means reactivation of a non-expired registration, following suspension of the registration by the department. - (7) "Renewal application" means an application by a registered home inspector to be registered for an additional two-year period after the home inspector has been properly registered via an initial application. - (8) "Roster" means the list of home inspection workers who have been identified by the home inspection business as employees.
+The roster may include an individual who is separately registered in their individual capacity as a home inspection business as provided by ARM 24.33.421, but who is authorized to work under the registration name and number of the registrant. - (9) "Suspension of registration" means the registration is no longer active as the result of an action taken by the department in response to conduct of the registrant.

 History: 39-9-102, 39-9-212, MCA; IMP, 39-9-212, MCA; NEW, 2019 MAR p.
 2121, Eff.
-11/23/19.
+11/23/19; AMD, 2024 MAR p.
+1192, Eff.
+5/25/24.